Irish beef stew, transplanting seedlings, vinegar power

 When Pests Invade the Home

-Every rural, suburban, or urban household runs into various problems with pests and critters—to use the broadest possible term—nature.
+Every rural, suburban, or urban household runs into various problems with pests and critters—or, to use the broadest possible term: nature.
 Mice, rats, and squirrels are the “big three” mammals.
 Here’s a checklist of how to deal with pests before you act.

 Enjoy instant access—from your tablet or computer!
 The Garden Guide’s large, full-color pages are loaded with “Purple Power” colorful choices for better health as well as general information, landscaping basics, the magic of mushrooms and easy DIY planting projects.